AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 As we can see in the output of the code example, the :ada:`'Delta` attribute returns the value we used for :ada:`delta` in the type definition of the :ada:`T3_D3`, :ada:`TD3`, :ada:`TQ31` and :ada:`TQ15` types.
-Also, for the :ada:`T3_D3` and :ada:`TQ31` types, the *small* that was selected by the compiler is equal to the delta of the type.

-The :ada:`TD3` type is a binary fixed-point type with the the same delta as the decimal :ada:`T3_D3` type.
+The :ada:`TD3` type is an ordinary fixed-point type with the the same delta as the decimal :ada:`T3_D3` type.
 In this case, however, :ada:`TD3'Small` is not the same as the :ada:`TD3'Delta`.
 On a typical desktop PC, :ada:`TD3'Small` is 2\ :sup:`-10`, while the delta is 10\ :sup:`-3`.
-Remember that, for binary fixed-point types, the small is always a power of two, even if the delta is a power of ten.
+(Remember that, for ordinary fixed-point types, if we don't specify the *small*, it's automatically selected by the compiler as a power of two smaller than or equal to the *delta*.)

-In the case of :ada:`TQ15` type, we're specifying the *small* by using the :ada:`'Small` aspect.
-In this case, the underlying size of the :ada:`TQ15` type is 32 bits, while the accuracy we get when operating with this type is 16 bits.
+In the case of the :ada:`TQ15` type, we're specifying the *small* by using the :ada:`'Small` aspect.
+In this case, the underlying size of the :ada:`TQ15` type is 32 bits, while the precision we get when operating with this type is 16 bits.
 Let's see a specific example for this type:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Fixed_Small_Delta